 Warm Storage – Files at the Filer

 As well, the object store serves as the backbone of a global file system that enables new levels of user collaboration and productivity in the distributed enterprise.
-Gateways at the edge connect to the global file system and allow local users to work seamlessly with remote colleagues.
+Filers at the edge connect to the global file system and allow local users to work seamlessly with remote colleagues.
 Smart caching technologies allow a user to see all files available to him, even if they are not local.

 Cold Storage – Files in the Cloud